-We considered the overall valuation of financial instruments (Level 1, 2 and 3) to be a key audit matter given the financial significance to the Group, the nature of the underlying products and the estimation involved to determine fair value.
+We considered the valuation of Level 2 and Level 3 financial instrum to be a key audit matter given the financial significance to the Group the nature of the underlying products and the estimation involved to determine fair value.

-In determining fair value, management also make adjustments to recognise credit risk, funding costs, bid-offer spreads and, in some cases, parameter and model risk limitations.
-This is broadly consistent with the banking industry, albeit the methodology to calculate some of these adjustments is continuing to evolve.
+In determining fair value, management also make adjustments to recognise credit risk, funding costs, bid-offer spreads and, in some oparameter and model risk limitations.
+This is broadly consistent with the banking industry, albeit the methodology to calculate some of the adjustments is continuing to evolve.